Wizcorp/StyleGuides/README.md

 	isNotError, isNotFound are unacceptable.
 ```

-- Exception classes SHOULD be suffixed with "Exception" or "Error" ..
-FIXME (trt) not sure about this?

 - Methods returning an object MAY be named after what they return, and methods returning void after what they do.